-However, avoid reusing.
-Why not reuse?
+However, avoid reusing plastic containers made of PET.
+Why?
 PET is meant for single-use applications; repeated use increases the risk of leaching and bacterial growth.
-And it’s very difficult to clean or remove harmful chemicals.
+Plus, it’s very difficult to clean or remove harmful chemicals.
 PET may leach carcinogens.

 #2: HDPE (High-Density Polyethylene)

 Most milk jugs, detergent containers, and oil bottles are made from HDPE.
 It’s a very common plastic and one of the safest to use.
 It’s also fully recyclable.

 PVC is used for a lot of plastic food wrapping because it’s soft and flexible.
 Most consumer recyclers will not take PVC products.
 Also, avoid reusing PVC products, especially when it comes to food or for children’s use.
 They contain toxins which leach throughout its entire life cycle.

 LDPE is usually what plastic bags are made from.
 You’ll also find LDPE in shrink wraps, dry cleaner garment bags, and other items.

 Though most plastic bags are not recyclable, some companies and recycling centers have found alternatives or are investigating how to recycle plastic bags given their harmfulness to the environment.

 #5: PP (Polypropylene)